-- Southern Generators Rule excluded the Southern Generators Rule is also included in the Part 8 of Chapter 8A derogation, which ends prior to the modelling period considered in this analysis.
-It was therefore excluded from all scenarios except the SG scenario in the same way as the Tumut CSP/CSC Trial; and - NEMMCO clamping the effect of the introduction of a region boundary change in the presence of clamping was the focus of the modelling analysis.
+- Existing region boundary structure the structure of the NEM regions represented the current configuration; - Tumut CSP/CSC Trial excluded the derogation in Part 8 of Chapter 8A of the National Electricity Rules (Rules) states that the Tumut CSP/CSC Trial is due to expire on: 31 October 2008 or as otherwise determined by the AEMC..
+While the modelling focused on three financial years 2007/08 to 2009/10 inclusive, which overlap with the expiry of that derogation, the Tumut CSP/CSC Trial was excluded from the Base, Abolition and Split Snowy Region scenarios in the analysis because a region boundary change (or a decision not to change) would supersede the Tumut CSP/CSC Trial;; - Southern Generators Rule excluded the Southern Generators Rule is included in the Part 8 of Chapter 8A derogation.
+It was excluded therefore from all scenarios except the SG scenario for the same reasons as the Tumut CSP/CSC Trial; and - NEMMCO clamping the effect of the introduction of a region boundary change in the presence of clamping was the focus of the modelling analysis.
 As such, clamping to manage negative settlement residues was assumed to occur bidirectionally on all interconnectors.
 The only exception was in the base case for southward flows on the Victoria-Snowy interconnector, where the re-orientation of the constraints to Dederang ensured that no negative residues arose.
-Unlike the case in the Abolition proposal draft Rule determination modelling, clamping was modelled assuming a \$6000 per hour threshold for negative settlement residues and perfect foresight - That is, if a given combination of market participant bids and offers resulted in negative settlement residues in excess of the threshold arising on a particular interconnector then the set of bids was redispatched with flow on the interconnector constrained to zero.
+Unlike the case in the Abolition proposal draft Rule determination modelling, clamping was modelled assuming a \$6,000 per hour threshold for negative settlement residues and perfect foresight - That is, if a given combination of market participant bids and offers resulted in negative settlement residues in excess of the threshold arising on a particular interconnector then the set of bids was redispatched with flow on the interconnector constrained to zero.
 As noted above, the Abolition proposal draft Rule determination utilised a zero threshold for clamping on the basis that this was consistent with the wording of the Rules, although not with NEMMCO's actual practice.
 The use of a \$6,000 per hour threshold was intended to better reflect NEMMCO's actual practice, even though NEMMCO applies a \$6,000 threshold over the duration of a negative settlement residue event as determined by pre-dispatch modelling rather than on a "per hour" basis.
 As Frontiers modelling approach does not involve model outcomes across consecutive trading intervals, it was necessary to settle on a threshold that could be applied on an hourly basis.
-Another change in the modelling assumptions for the final Rule determination applied where two parallel regulated interconnectors exist (i.e., NSW-Queensland (QNI and DirectLink) and Victoria-South Australia (Heywood and MurrayLink)).
+Another change in the modelling assumptions for this Rule determination applied where two parallel regulated interconnectors exist (i.e., NSW-Queensland (QNI and DirectLink) and Victoria-South Australia (Heywood and MurrayLink)).
 In these cases clamping was only implemented in the case that the net negative residues across both interconnectors was greater than the threshold.
-136